Content Brief Generator (+ Prompts, Examples, Templates)

 “Rewrite the conclusion to encourage attending our upcoming webinar strongly.”

-8. To Incorporate Data and Stats:
+8. Incorporate Data and Stats:

 “Can you weave in relevant statistics about <topic or data set>?”